CallumRai/simple-minimax-tictactoe/README.md

 # simple-minimax-tictactoe
 ## Description
-A simple implementation of the minimax algorithm to make an advanced tic-tac-toe computer.
+A simple implementation of the minimax algorithm to make a tic-tac-toe computer.

 ##  Usage
 There are three available agents to play the game: